strontic/strontic.github.io/xcyclopedia/library/pstorec.dll-7A68CDCA2338FB226FBC61925791BCE7.md

 ## Possible Misuse

 *The following table contains possible examples of `pstorec.dll` being misused.
-While `pstorec.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `pstorec.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --